shukriadams/tetrifact/docs/development.md

 # Development

+## Just building?

-Note : if all you want is to build Tetrifact from source, check the /build folder in the project root.
+If all you want is to build Tetrifact from source, check the /build folder in the project root.

 ## Conventions